Drug & Alcohol Consortium

 ATA herby notifies all bidders that it will affirmatively insure that, in regard to any contract entered into pursuant to the advertisement, disadvantaged business enterprises will be afforded full opportunity to submit bids in response to this invitation and will not be discriminated against on the grounds of race, color, or national origin in consideration for this award.

-Click here to review the RFP questions and answers.
-If you have any questions, please contact our office.
+Please click Here to view the Federal Procurement Clauses document.
+If you have any questions, please contact our office at 501.372.8900